 Nor should there be any surprise, in this climate, any time someone chooses not to share their struggles with trauma or mental illness, to keep such struggles bottled up.

-According to art therapist Melissa Walker, who spoke at NMHM in 2016, one of the benefits of art therapy is that “We see their affects change, as well as their ability to be open with their providers, families, and each other” – that is, improving not only the condition itself but also the ability of opening up about the condition.
+According to art therapist Melissa Walker, who spoke at NMHM in 2016, one of the benefits of art therapy is that “We see their affects change, as well as their ability to be open with their providers, families, and each other” – that is, improving not only the condition itself but also the ability to open up about the condition.
 Some of the masks that service members made as part of the therapy program with Walker were on exhibit at the museum at the time.

 At the former location of NMHM, I took a photo of a quote on the wall from Calvin Coolidge (the 30th president of the United States, who died on this day in 1933): “The nation which forgets its defenders will be itself forgotten.”
 Though the museum has moved from DC to Maryland, from near Takoma to near Forest Glen, there is (unsurprising) continuity in the themes and content, including exhibits that reflect this quote by highlighting the uphill healing process faced by service members after injury and trauma.